byoda/byoda-python/docs/infrastructure/create_a_service.md

   - description: What the data stored in this class is used for
   - type: must be "object" or "array"
   - #accesscontrol: a dict with the specification of who has access to the data stored in instances of the class.
 See the section on access control below for more information
-  - the name of the object must not start with '#', '_' or 'byoda'
+  - the name of the object must not start with '#', '_', 'byoda', or 'BYODA'

-If the type is "object" then it must have a key "properties with as value an object with the keys:
+If the type is "object" then it must have a key "properties" with as value an object with the keys:
   - description: What the data stored in this property is used for
   - #accesscontrol: see below for more information
   - type: must be a scalar, (ie. "string" or "number") or an array
   - format: any value for this key is used for data validation but is not translated into the GraphQL API

-IF the type is "array" then the following keys are required:
+IF the type is "array" then the following keys are supported:
-  - description: What the data stored in this property is used for
+  - description: Required field.
+What the data stored in this property is used for
-  - #accesscontrol: see below for more information
+  - #accesscontrol: Optional field.
+See below for more information
   - items: must be an object with a key with one of these two values:
     - type: must be "string" or "integer"
     - $ref: a string that must match one of the classes defined under $defs (see below)